 Sutton’s High Street, which is undergoing a £50m redevelopment, is 10 minutes’ walk away.
 The Royal Marsden Hospital, two miles away, is a major employer in the area whose staff have a strong propensity to rent – driving demand for rental stock and supporting values.

-The property was acquired vacant from an owner-occupier.
-Tenants have been secured and the property has been let at a rent of £1,150 pcm, which is in line with our forecasts.
-After accounting for service charges payable to the Freeholder for management, maintenance and insurance of the building, this equates to a Gross Rental Yield of 4.51% and a forecast Dividend Yield of 2.80%.
+After accounting for service charges payable to the Freeholder for management, maintenance and insurance of the building, this equates to a Gross Rental Yield of 4.43% and a forecast Dividend Yield of 2.77%.
 The dividend yield fully accounts for purchase costs, furnishings, forecast maintenance, anticipated voids, corporate taxation and all fees.
 UK taxpayers are entitled to a 10% dividend tax credit, prior to April 2016.
 After this date, the credit is to be replaced with a £5,000 annual dividend allowance.
 See our FAQs here for more information.